Dean, Medical College of Georgia

 MCG Presidential Distinguished Chair

-David C Hess MD, a stroke specialist, honored educator and biotech entrepreneur, is Interim Dean of the Medical College of Georgia and Interim Executive Vice President for Medical Affairs and Integration at Augusta University.
-Dr. Hess also continues to serve as Chairman, Professor and Presidential Distinguished Chair in the MCG Department of Neurology.
-He is a graduate of the Johns Hopkins University and the University of Maryland School of Medicine and completed his Neurology Residency and Vascular Neurology/Stroke Fellowship at MCG and AU Health System.
+David C. Hess MD, a stroke specialist, federally funded investigator, honored educator and biotech entrepreneur, is the 27th Dean of the Medical College of Georgia and Executive Vice President for Medical Affairs and Integration at Augusta University.
+Dr. Hess also continues to serve as Presidential Distinguished Chair and as a Professor in the MCG Department of Neurology.
+He is a graduate of the Johns Hopkins University and the University of Maryland School of Medicine.
+He is triple board certified in Internal Medicine, Neurology, and Vascular Neurology.
+He completed his Neurology residency and Vascular Neurology/Stroke fellowship at MCG and AU Health System.